divyagautam001/DSA/Google/dpNotes.md

 <h3> Dynamic Programming Problem Attributes </h3>
-• The question is asking for the maximum or minimum of something
+• The question is asking for the maximum or minimum of something  <br />
-• We have to make decision that may depend on previous decision/s
+• We have to make decision that may depend on previous decision/s <br />
-• Overlapping subproblems, Optimal sub structure
+• Overlapping subproblems, Optimal sub structure  <br />
-• Patterns
+• Patterns   <br />
-  -What is the minimum cost of doing...
+  -What is the minimum cost of doing...<br />
-  -What is the maximum profit from...
+  -What is the maximum profit from...<br />
-  -How many ways are there to do...
+  -How many ways are there to do...<br />
-  -What is the longest possible...
+  -What is the longest possible...<br />
-  -Is it possible to reach a certain point...
+  -Is it possible to reach a certain point...<br />